 Love eyewear and can’t decide on just one pair?
 Spend over $119 on and get your glasses delivered for free!

-Progressive reading glasses reduce eye strain by bringing everything into sharp focus, regardless of how close or far away it is.
-They work by creating a seamless and gradual shift between three visual correction powers as you move down the lens.
-You can see objects in the distance by looking straight ahead, then tilt your head slightly upward to see mid-distance objects, and glance slightly downward to see close-up objects.
+Progressive lenses work by creating a seamless and gradual shift between three visual correction powers as your eye moves down the lens.
+You can see mid-distance objects by looking straight ahead, objects in the distance by tilting your head slightly upward, and glancing slightly downward to see close-up objects.

-Progressive reading glasses blend three prescriptions seamlessly so that there is no image jump or visual line on your lenses.
-They provide the convenience of multiple pairs of glasses into one, so you never need to worry about forgetting a pair at home when you’re out.
-There is also no need to switch pairs when you move from tasks like reading and driving.
+Progressive eyeglasses blend three prescriptions seamlessly so you don’t experience image jumps or see visible lines on your lenses.
+Progressives provide the convenience of multiple glasses prescriptions in one pair, so you never need to worry about forgetting a pair at home when you’re out.
+There is also no need to switch pairs when you move between tasks like reading and driving.

-Sure, progressive lenses are good for reading, computer use, and everyday activities, but are they good for driving?
-They certainly are.
-The same qualities that make them so well suited to other activities make them excellent driving glasses.
-The only precaution you may want to take is to ease into driving when you first start wearing progressive glasses–it can take a while to adjust and become more comfortable with them.
+Progressive lenses are good for reading, computer use, and other everyday activities like driving.
+The only precaution you may want to take is to ease into driving when you first start wearing progressives since it can take some time to adjust and become comfortable wearing them.

-Some people adjust to progressive reading glasses almost immediately, while others may take a few days or even a few weeks.
+Some people adjust to progressives almost immediately, while others may take a few days or even a few weeks.
 If you haven’t adjusted to your progressive lenses after a week, you should speak to your eye doctor about it.
-They may need an adjustment or be the wrong option for you.
+Your glasses may need an adjustment or progressives may not be the right option for you.

-While it can take a little while to adjust to wearing progressive reading glasses, the more frequently you wear them, the easier the adjustment will be.
-Wearing them every day for at least two weeks without switching back and forth with your old glasses will help your eyes get used to the different powers in the lenses.
-However, if you are struggling to adjust, you should use your old glasses for driving until you are comfortable with your new glasses.
+While it can take a little while to adjust to progressives, the more often you wear them, the easier the adjustment will be.
+Wearing them every day for at least a week (without switching back and forth with your old glasses) will help your eyes get used to the different powers in the lenses.

 Choosing between bifocals and progressive glasses is both a matter of preference and convenience.
-Progressive lenses are great for people who need to wear glasses every day because they cover all distances in one prescription.
-They also give you a younger, fresher look.
-However, bifocals are good for folks who only need glasses occasionally or who have trouble adjusting to progressive reading glasses.
+Progressive lenses are great for people who wear glasses every day because they need vision correction at multiple distances.
+Progressives also give you a younger, fresher look.